Power Adaptation for Vector Parameter Estimation according to Fisher Information based Optimality Criteria: Optimal Power Allocation for Vector Parameter Estimation

-Proposition~1 states that in order to maximize the average FI, the whole power must be allocated to the parameter corresponding to the maximum diagonal entry of $\bf{J}$.
+for $i=1,\ldots,k$.
+(In case of multiple maxima, the indices of any non-empty subset can be selected.) \end{claim} Proposition~1 states that in order to maximize the average FI, the whole power must be allocated to the parameter corresponding to the maximum diagonal entry of $\bf{J}$.
 When the optimal power adaptation strategy is used, the average Fisher information achieves a maximum value of ${P_\Sigma}\max_i{j_{ii}}$.